Bike & Boat in Holland - Cycling the Southern Circuit

 If you’re looking for flat cycles, quaint Dutch towns, idyllic farmlands and the most delicious (free) cheese adventure – look no further.
 Holland’s Southern Circuit Bike and Boat covers all of the above pretty much every day of the trip!
 Not forgetting the comfort of staying in one place but in a different location almost every night and experiencing the real Holland.

-Start your adventure in bustling Amsterdam (Tip: Drop off you your bag at the boat as early as 9 am to explore Amsterdam carefree!) crossing a fraction of the 2500 bridges, wandering around the floating flower market and of course enjoying some beverages on the river Amstel.
+My adventure started in bustling Amsterdam (Tip: Drop off you your bag at the boat as early as 9 am to explore Amsterdam carefree!) crossing a fraction of the 2500 bridges, wandering around the floating flower market and of course enjoying some beverages on the river Amstel.
 Then head to the boat which is only a 20-minute walk from Amsterdam’s main attractions and make yourself comfortable in your cabin and learn how you’re going to live your life for the next week!

 The first day of cycling takes you 25m/40km to Utrecht which is known for its cool student vibe and its medieval architecture.
 Enjoy following the river Vecht and swooning over the beautiful townhouses Holland has to offer in the most peaceful surroundings.
 Today's cycle is fairly quiet which makes a nice change from Amsterdam and then eases you back into city life in Utrecht.
 If you’re back at the boat early, enjoy a free city tour or take advantage of the complimentary tea, coffee and cake!
 Tonight, you will sail to the wonderful Rotterdam while watching the sunset and enjoying dinner (Tip: You have the opportunity to brag about all the coffee and stroopwafels you have devoured as tables are shared with other guests!).